 Place of Supply

 Another significant concept under Goods and Services Tax is the place of supply.
-Place of supply under GST plays a vital role as it helps in determining whether the supply carried out is interstate or intrastate supply.
-As interstate supply attracts Integrated Goods and Services Tax (IGST) whereas intrastate supply attracts Central Goods and Services Tax (CGST) and State Goods and Services Tax (SGST).
-Chapter V of the IGST Act 2017 clearly defines the concept of the place of supply under GST.
+Place of supply under GST plays a vital role as it helps in determining whether the supply carried out is an inter-State or an intra-State supply.
+This is because inter-State supply attracts Integrated Goods and Services Tax (IGST) whereas intra-State supply attracts Central Goods and Services Tax (CGST) and State Goods and Services Tax (SGST).
+Chapter V of the IGST Act, 2017 clearly defines the concept of the place of supply under GST.

-(i) Section 10 of the IGST Act contains the information regarding the place of supply of goods which are imported to or sent out from India.
+(i) Section 10 of the IGST Act contains information regarding the place of supply of goods other than imports or exports.

-(ii) Section 11 of the IGST Act contains information regarding the place of supply of the various goods.
+(ii) Section 11 of the IGST Act contains information regarding the place of supply of goods imported into or exported from India.

-(iii) Section 12 of the IGST Act contains the information regarding the place of supply where the area of provider and recipient is within the Indian Territory.
+(iii) Section 12 of the IGST Act contains information regarding the place of supply of services where the location of the supplier and the location of the recipient is in India.

-(iv) Section 11 of the IGST Act contains the information regarding the place of supply where the area of either provider or recipient is outside India.
+(iv) Section 13 of the IGST Act contains the information regarding the place of supply of service where the location of either the supplier or the recipient is outside India.

 Value of Supply

-The last concept under GST is the value of supply.
+The last concept in relation to supply under GST is the value of supply.
 This concept helps in identifying the value supply of goods or services or both.
 The concept of value of supply is covered under Section 15 of the Central Goods and Services Tax (CGST) Act, 2017.
-Valuation has a significant influence, as GST is levied on the basis of the value of goods or services.
-Generally, under GST, to levy the taxes the transactional value of supply is considered as the actual value of the supply.
-However, here are some of the methods that can be used to determine the value of the supply of goods or/and services:
+Valuation has a significant influence since GST is levied on the basis of the value of goods or services.
+Generally, under GST, the transactional value of the supply is considered as the actual value of the supply for the levy of GST.
+However, here are some of the methods that can be used in the prescribed situations to determine the value of the supply of goods and/0r services:

 (i) Comparison Method